Robert-Zacchigna/MKVAudioSubsDefaulter/README.md

 Simple python cli to set the default audio and/or subtitles of a single matroska (.mkv) file or a library of files WITHOUT having to remux the file.

 The main use case for this cli was being able to set the default tracks of matroska media files without having to remux the file.

-Matroska media files have the unique makeup of being to edit parts of the metadata of the file (like the default tracks) _without_ having to remux the whole file (which this cli aims to make as easy as possible).
+Matroska media files have the unique makeup of being able to edit parts of the metadata of the file (like the default tracks) _without_ having to remux the whole file (which this cli aims to make as easy as possible).

 > **NOTE:** To be extra clear, this cli only works on `.mkv` files and will filter out all other file types.